Pranav718/Learning_SwiftUI/Day 30/buildingApp&Some_Concepts.md

 We need

-1.An array of words already used
+1. An array of words already used

-2.Root word for them to spell other words from
+2. Root word for them to spell other words from

-3.a string we can bind to a text field
+3. A string we can bind to a text field
 ```
 @State private var usedWords = [String]()
 @State private var rootWord = ""